SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 ![Particle Diagram #1](images/particle_diagram_1.png)

 With limited information, I want you to describe the direction and speed of the object.
-For more advanced students, try and interpret out the acceleration too.
+For more advanced students, try to interpret the acceleration too.
+Once you have it figured out, check your answers below.
 Hint: the model is very similar to a motion diagram.
-Once you have it figured out, check your answers below:

 <details>
     <summary>Click here when you have your answer in mind</summary>